Tiwari-Nimish/ML-Logistic-Regression/README.md

 The data is randomly split into 20% testing and 80% training set.

-The model achieves an accuracy of ~92.98%
+The model achieves an accuracy of ~92.98% on the test set and ~91.87% on training set.